paceval/paceval/examples_sources/NodeJS_examples/Linux/paceval-service_Linux_x64_and_arm64/chart/README.md

 ## Prerequisite

-This guide describes how to easily set up your own Paceval service on Kubernetes using [Google Cloud Platform (GCP)](https://cloud.google.com/) with easy-to-follow steps.
+This guide describes how to easily set up your own paceval-service on Kubernetes using [Google Cloud Platform (GCP)](https://cloud.google.com/) with easy-to-follow steps.
 However, you can adopt it for any hyperscalar such as [Amazon Web Services (AWS)](https://aws.amazon.com/) or [Microsoft Azure](http://azure.microsoft.com/).

 In short, you will need this:
 - Kubernetes command-line tool, [kubectl](https://kubernetes.io/docs/tasks/tools/), allows you to run commands against Kubernetes clusters.